NEWS

 Copyright RTT News/dpa-AFX

-WASHINGTON (dpa-AFX) - Continuing this week's series of announcements of the results of its long-term securities auctions, the Treasury Department on Wednesday revealed this month's auction of $42 billion worth of ten-year notes attracted modestly below average demand.
+WASHINGTON (dpa-AFX) - The Treasury Department finished off this week's series of announcements of the results of its long-term securities auctions on Thursday, revealing this month's auction of $44 billion worth of seven-year notes attracted below average demand.

-The ten-year note auction drew a high yield of 4.632 percent and a bid-to-cover ratio of 2.48.
+The seven-year note auction drew a high yield of 4.233 percent and a bid-to-cover ratio of 2.53.

-Last month, the Treasury sold $39 billion worth of ten-year notes, drawing a high yield of 4.480 percent and a bid-to-cover ratio of 2.53.
+Last month, the Treasury also sold $44 billion worth of seven-year notes, drawing a high yield of 4.194 percent and a bid-to-cover ratio of 2.64.

 The bid-to-cover ratio is a measure of demand that indicates the amount of bids for each dollar worth of securities being sold.

-The ten previous ten-year note auctions had an average bid-to-cover ratio of 2.53.
+The ten previous seven-year note auctions had an average bid-to-cover ratio of 2.63.

-On Tuesday, the Treasury revealed this month's auction of $58 billion worth of three-year notes attracted well above average demand.
+Earlier this week, the Treasury revealed this month's auction of $69 billion worth of two-year notes attracted average demand, while this month's auction of $70 billion worth of five-year notes attracted modestly below average demand.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved